 When you’ve finally powered your way through that seemingly endless to-do list and are ready to check out of work mode once and for all, there’s one final thing you need to take care of: setting your out-of-office response.

 But, what exactly should you say in that automated message of yours?

-Whether you’re looking for something straight-laced and formal or over-the-top festive, here are six different templates you can use for an out-of-office message that’s perfectly suited to you, your company, and this merry time of year.
+Whether you’re looking for something straight-laced and formal or over-the-top festive, here are six different holiday out of office messages you can use that are perfectly suited to you, your company, and this merry time of year.

 Thank you for your email, I’m currently out of the office until [date].

 I’ll reply to your message promptly when I return.
 But, if you require immediate assistance, please send an email to [Contact Name] at [contact email] in my absence.